 Events or Parties

 For those who suffer from social anxiety disorder, going to social gatherings and parties, giving public speeches, being on stage, or being in the limelight may all provoke anxiety.
-Worry over being judged or embarrassed in front of others might make you feel anxious more than usual.
+Worry over being judged or embarrassed in front of others might make you feel more anxious than usual.
 Anxiety in these kinds of circumstances may be reduced by honing public speaking or performing abilities and confronting unfavorable self-perceptions.

 Disagreements